diegopmayer/python/README.md

 # Python Learning

 ## Objective
-  - Learning and reviewing the python fundamentals every year, month, and weekly.
+  - Learning and reviewing the python fundamentals every day along the years like a data scientist
   - Never lost the knowledge
   - Don't Over learning your improvement